 There are many cactus plants that flower prolifically and there are even cactus varieties that bear fruit.
-The Prickly Pear Cactus (Opuntia humifusa) provides a profusion of small juicy fruits which are rich in fiber, antioxidants and carotenoids.
-Including them in cactus gardens makes a wonderful contribution to the interest and color and also showcases the diversity of cactus plants
+The Prickly Pear Cactus (Opuntia humifusa) provides a profusion of small juicy fruits which are rich in fiber, antioxidants, and carotenoids.
+Including them in cactus gardens makes a wonderful contribution and showcases the diversity of cactus plants

 Rebutia cacti are very tolerant.
-They can be found in Bolivia and Argentina, and they can grow as high up as 12,000 feet.
+They are found in Bolivia and Argentina and can grow as high up as 12,000 feet.

-They are quite slow growing which make them ideal for a cactus dish garden or grown in a small pot.
+This type of cactus is quite slow-growing which make them ideal for a cactus dish garden or growing in a small pot.
 One of the main advantages of a Rebutia cactus is their flowers.
-They love to flower in abundance and are one of the few cactus apart from the Christmas cactus, you can rely on for annual flowers.
+They love to flower in abundance and are one of the few cactus species apart from the Christmas cactus, you can rely on for annual flowers.

 Echinocereus Cacti are native to the Western United States but can also be found in Mexico.

-If you live in a centrally heated home this could be the cactus for you as they love warm temperature and require little water.
-They also flower but not on a regular basis but do expect purple or pale pink flowers if your Echinocereus cactus is happy in its location in the home.
+If you live in a centrally heated home, this could be the cactus for you as they love warm temperatures and require little water.
+They also flower but not on a regular basis.
+You can expect purple or pale pink flowers if your Echinocereus cactus is happy in its location in the home.

 This cactus has the most delicate pink flowers which it loves to send up in random pattern at the top of the cactus.
-The Mammillaria cactus originates in Mexico and is very tolerant to both heat and cold.
-It is slow growing and a great choice for an outside potted cactus garden during the summer months.
+The Mammillaria cactus originates in Mexico and is tolerant to both heat and cold.
+It is slow-growing and a great choice for an outside potted cactus garden during the summer months

 Gymnocalycium is another low growing South American cactus which would probably prefer to have its own pot.
 It flowers on a regular basis and may develop a multitude of bulbs in the spring which will turn into vivacious showy flowers on quite long stalks by the middle of summer.
 They flowers are very fragrant with a sweet smell of honey.

 Be careful when you buy this cactus as you may end up with a very tall cactus bush.